 Ameyoko (アメ横) is a busy market street along the Yamanote Line tracks between Okachimachi and Ueno Stations.
-The name "Ameyoko" is a short form for "Ameya Yokocho" (candy store alley), as candies were traditionally sold there.
-Alternatively, "Ame" also stands for "America", because a lot of American products used to be available there when the street was the site of a black market in the years following World War Two.
-Shops here sell everything imaginable--fish, foodstuffs, fruits and vegetables, clothing, fashion accessories, shoes, cosmetics, toys, housewares, heath goods and sports equipment.
+The name "Ameyoko" is a short form for "Ameya Yokocho" (candy store alley), as candies were traditionally sold here.
+Alternatively, "Ame" also stands for "America," because a lot of American products used to be available here when the street was the site of a black market in the years following World War II.
+Shops here sell everything imaginable—fish, foodstuffs, fruits and vegetables, clothing, fashion accessories, shoes, cosmetics, toys, housewares, heath goods, and sports equipment.
 It's known as a good place to find rare and unusual stuff.
-There are also a plethora of food stalls serving everything from ramen to doner kebabs.
+There is also a plethora of food stalls serving everything from ramen to doner kebabs.

-Likewise, Ameyoko is unlike most other Tokyo shopping districts in that merchants are very aggressive and willing to negotiate, which attracts bargain hunters from all over the city.
-You can often land incredibly low prices if you're willing to buy bulk (e.g., 10 identical pairs of shoes), which are usually one-time offers that resemble a auction.
-Opening hours and closing days depend on individual stores, but stores typically open around 10:00 and close around 19:00.
-Many stores remain closed on selected Wednesdays.
+Ameyoko is unlike most other Tokyo shopping districts in that merchants are very aggressive and willing to negotiate, which attracts bargain hunters from all over the city.
+You can often land incredibly low prices if you're willing to buy in bulk (e.g., 10 identical pairs of shoes), which are usually onetime offers, auction style.
+Hours depend on individual stores, but stores typically open around 10am and close around 7pm.
+Many stores remain closed on selected Wednesdays.http://www.jonsheerphotogra...